THOMASELOVE/432-data/onefile.md

-# Detailed steps for downloading individual .csv or .Rmd files from Github
+# Detailed steps for downloading individual .csv or .qmd files from Github

 Below, we provide detailed steps for downloading such files ...